 In the first year alone, the video interpretation program has provided 6,886 service calls via VSee to 795 distinct clients from 12 different network providers including Parkview Hospital, Fort Wayne-Allen County Health Department, Neighborhood Health Clinic, and the Parkview Physicians Providers Group Members.
 With this program, interpretation services are available on-demand 7 a.m. to 6 p.m., Mondays through Fridays.

-Recently, the Foundation also won recognition from the Indiana Perinatal Network (IPN) for the video interpretation program’s effectiveness in providing care to mothers who have recently given birth and was awarded with this year’s Spirit of Service Communication Award.
+The Foundation has won recognition from the Indiana Perinatal Network (IPN) for the video interpretation program’s effectiveness in providing care to mothers who have recently given birth and was awarded with the Spirit of Service Communication Award.
+The interpreter program has also received the Health Information Technology Award from the Association of Clinicians for the Underserved.

 - IPN 2012 Award Nomination